trevhub/rocketpool/cheapnode.md

 ## **Performance** ##
-After a BIOS update I installed Debian 11 (bullseye) and Rocketpool.
+I installed Debian 11 (bullseye) and Rocketpool.
 After ETH1/ETH2 Sync completed I restored my wallet.
 For a total of approximately $330.00USD This is the performance you can expect:

 ![Grafana Dashboard](/../photos/elitedesk800.png)